Strobodov/App/readme.md

 The webapp consists of the following documents and folder:
 - config/variables\
-This file contains al variables for the environment, such as the Azure location (the datacenter region), name of the admin-account, name of the VM and also the FQDN on which the webapp will be reachable on the internet.
+This file contains all variables for the environment, such as the Azure location (the datacenter region), name of the admin-account, name of the VM and also the FQDN on which the webapp will be reachable on the internet.
+Please refer to the Azure documentation for all current Azure locations.

 - config/cred\
 This file contains the credentials to login to Azure.
 Of course, this file is empty.
 You should enter your own credentials.
 Please make sure you do not put file on your own Github account with your credentials in it.